Home Sale Law in California

 Generally, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers usually can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a Greenfield, California Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Greenfield, California Real Estate Attorney help?

 As you can imagine, there are many more legal and financial issues that can affect the outcome of a real estate transaction.
 However, buying a house is also a very exciting time for most people.
 A reputable Greenfield, California real estate attorney can help you focus on the positive aspects, and avoid dealing with the most difficult and tedious (but nonetheless necessary) aspects.